Home

 This woman was ALREADY diagnosed with vitamin d deficiency and wanted to know if they are related and if the vitamin d will make her symptoms of being cold go away.
 I did NOT say that they were not.
 What I DID say is that there are no studies showing that this is a symptom and that I don't know if her feelings of being cold all of the time will go away when she begins to take vitamin d.

-It is ALSO a fact that people who don't get much exercise don't (in general) get as much sun as people who DO get exercise!
-I did NOT say that she was fat and out of shape (she said she's not fat by the way).
+It is ALSO a fact that people who don't get much exercise don't (in general) get as much sun as people who DO!
+I did NOT say that she was fat and out of shape (she said she's not).

-But the fact is that the vast majority of people out there don't get enough exercise.
-And it's also a fact that athletes tend to get more sun and thus vitamin d than people who don't exercise.
+But the vast majority of people don't get enough exercise.
+And it's also a fact that athletes tend to get more sun and thus vitamin d than people who don't.
 If you read the response again, I also said that that is NOT true of everyone, but it's a generalization that holds true in MANY instances.

 And YES, athletes DO die of strange things, such as Prolonged QT Interval- which is one of the Signs of Magnesium Deficiency that I ALSO am trying to get more awareness of.